only-rakib/only-rakib/README.md

-### Hi there 👋
+## Hi I'm Md Rakibul Hasan 👋 👤🇧🇩
+### Fullstack Software Developer who is addicted to learning and loves working with people

 <!--
 **only-rakib/only-rakib** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Python, Django Framework , Javascript, NodeJS ,Bootstrap
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Django for making better my developing skill
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on opensource project
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with system design and best practices

-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+## Find me around the web 🌎:
+- Sharing updates on <a href="https://www.linkedin.com/in/rakibul-hasan-rakib-635135117/">LinkedIn</a> 📸